Why a 1031 Exchange Accountant is Essential

 When you’re handling a 1031 exchange, one of the first things you’ll learn is that you can’t go it alone.
 The IRS requires you to bring in a professional known as a Qualified Intermediary, or QI.
 This isn’t just a suggestion; it’s a strict rule.
 The QI plays a specific and essential role, holding the funds from your sale and using them to acquire your new property, ensuring the entire transaction follows IRS guidelines.
 Let’s break down why this role is so critical and how it fits in with the work your accountant does.

-Why the IRS Requires a QI
+Why the IRS Says You Need a QI

 The IRS insists on using a QI for one simple reason: to maintain impartiality.
 Think of the QI as a neutral third party whose job is to make sure your exchange is handled fairly and without any conflicts of interest.
 To qualify, a QI cannot be someone you have an existing professional relationship with, like your attorney, real estate agent, or accountant.
 This rule prevents you from having direct or indirect control over the sale proceeds.
 By holding the funds in escrow, the QI ensures you don’t actually receive the cash, which is a key requirement for the exchange to be valid and for you to successfully defer those capital gains taxes.